KacobJeith/HeepDev/Server/README.md

 * SetCommand:destID,controlName,controlValue

-* SetPosition:clientID,X,Y - Sets the X Y position of a clients client card in the front end based on its client ID.
+* SetPosition:clientID,X,Y - Sets the X Y position of a client's client card in the front end based on its client ID.

 ### Not Implemented